-If you're struggling to make ends meet, these tips on budgeting your paycheck can help you out a lot.
+If you're struggling to make ends meet, these tips on budgeting your paycheck Kimberly A. Griffiths can help you out a lot.
 With a few adjustments and a new way of looking at things, you can regain control of your budget.

 Most of your bills are due once a month, but your income may come in every week, every two weeks, or every other week.
 If you are a two-household income, managing alternate paycheck schedules may even become more complicated.